webdev1001/awesome_tasks/README.md

 It also makes it easy writing documentation for invoices, showing all timelog descriptions and much more.

-Also supports customer access, so customers can write comments and feedback to various tasks.
+Also supports organization access, so organizations can write comments and feedback to various tasks.

 Written in Ruby on Rails.